SeanNoe/Inversionson/README.md

 # Dummy Project

 This is a little tutorial to set up a dummy problem.
+The dummy problem encompasses a long period global inversion on the full data set.
 Below, the configurations for Inversionson are described in detail.
 For reference, all the config-files and the script to create the simple starting model can be found in the `Tutorial`-folder.
 Just copy the files to their designated spot described below.

+During the steps, you will notice that the simulations themselves will run relatively fast to other tasts (pre-processing, post-processing, interpolations and smoothing).

 ### House keeping

+Create the Inversionson-Project folder.
+This is where we store all intermediate results and from where we execute the inversion on a terminal.

 ```
 mkdir INVERSIONSON_PROJECT